willcodyanderson/Spring-Development/Literal Value Injection/README.md

 The simple addition of injecting literal values email and team into an object.
-These values are easily configurable by changing only the configuartion file.
+These values are easily configurable by changing only the configuration file.